 The most obvious sign of trouble is if you notice dimming or flickering headlights.
 If your headlights or your dash and dome lights aren’t shining as bright as they’re capable, it’s likely because your battery is left to power everything on its own and isn’t getting any backup boost.

 In addition, if your battery’s working by itself, it won’t be long before it’s totally drained.
-While it’s possible for batteries to fail on their own if you leave your lights on for an extended period of time or if the it’s just old, a new battery or one that’s in otherwise good shape that dies out quickly may be a sign of something troubles with your alternator.
+While it’s possible for batteries to fail on their own if you leave your lights on for an extended period or if it’s just plain old, a new battery or one that’s in otherwise good shape that dies out quickly may be a sign of something troubles with your alternator.

 Check Engine Light